Easy Easter Tablescape and Decor

 I really enjoy shopping for new items and getting ideas at different decorating stores.
 While browsing, I think of the items I already have at home and how they would work with a few new things.

 And you know me, I usually try to pull it off on a budget — that’s part of the fun for me.

-For this Easter decor, I bought a few new items at HomeGoods, Pier 1, and Target.
+For this Easter decor, I bought a few new items, and reused some I already had.

-I was planning to use my white dishes to keep this tablescape really classic, but I had just bought more of my favorite Rose Chintz china and wanted to use it, plus the pink Kate Spade napkins (also on sale for $3 at HomeGoods) I had bought just in case now worked perfectly.
+I was planning to use my white dishes to keep this tablescape really classic, but I had just bought more of my favorite Rose Chintz china and wanted to use it, plus the pink Kate Spade napkins I had bought just in case now worked perfectly.